Bernardo-MG/dice-notation-python/README.rst

 - The `latest docs`_ are always generated for the latest release, kept in the 'master' branch
 - The `development docs`_ are generated from the latest code in the 'develop' branch

-You can also create the documentation from the source files, kept in the 'docs' folder, with the help of `Sphinx`_.
-For this use the makefile, or the make.bat file, contained on that folder.
+The source files for the docs, a small `Sphinx`_ project, are kept in the 'docs folder.

+These can be built if needed:

+``$ python setup.py build_docs``

 Prerequisites
 ~~~~~~~~~~~~~